 The History of the Church of All Nations

 On the site of the church stood a small Byzantine basilica built in the fourth century and destroyed with the Sassanid conquest in 614 CE.
 In the 12th century, a much larger Crusader church was built on the site, but it was abandoned and destroyed no later than 1347.
-Then in 1919 Antonio Berluzzi was appointed to build the current church.
+Then in 1919, Antonio Berluzzi was appointed to make the current church.
 In 1920, a year after the work began, a pillar and a mosaic section from the Byzantine church were exposed, and the construction work ceased until 1922.
-Upon completion of the archaeological research, conducted by Gaudenzio Orfali, the church plans were changed and completed and dedicated in 1924.
+Upon completion of the archaeological research conducted by Gaudenzio Orfali, the church plans were changed and completed and dedicated in 1924.

 The Byzantine church was probably built during the reign of Emperor Theodosius I (379-395); it is mentioned in the writings of St. Jerome in the 4th century and of the pilgrim Agrias in the 5th century.
 A layer of destruction (by massive fire) was found, probably from the Sassanid occupation of the Holy Land in 614, and except for a single mention of St. Willibald from the 8th century, there are no reliable descriptions of a ritual structure that inhabited the site until the Crusader period.

 The Crusader Church of the Agony

 At the beginning of the 12th century, after a silence of about 500 years concerning the history of the place, pilgrims wrote that there was a small church on the site.
 This may have arisen during the period of tolerance that characterized the Fatimid rule during the 11th century.
 In the middle of the 12th century, the small church was replaced by a church larger than it and the ancient Byzantine church.